-I love this combination of fresh cauliflower, tomatoes and tasty aged cheeses.
+I love this combination of fresh cauliflower, tomatoes, and tasty aged cheeses.
 As cauliflower and tomatoes start to mature in your garden, think about serving this to friends and/or family.
-Serve with a crusty French bread and your choice of crisp white wine.
+Serve with crusty French bread and your choice of crisp white wine.

 3 cups cauliflower florets